Skip to main content

 1. Your team does not have AWS experience

 The learning curve is steep.
-Lambda layers, IAM roles, VPC networking, S3 event triggers - each has gotchas that take weeks to understand.
+Lambda layers, IAM roles, VPC networking, S3 event triggers - each has pitfalls that take weeks to understand.
 Budget 2-3 months ramp-up for a team new to AWS before you can build anything production-grade.

 2. You need a managed geospatial platform